adambard/learnxinyminutes-docs/fsharp.html.markdown

     // sequences can use yield and
     // can contain subsequences
     let strange = seq {
-        // "yield! adds one element
+        // "yield" adds one element
         yield 1; yield 2;

         // "yield!" adds a whole subsequence